Apple's EU tax dispute

+Ireland's rejection of the EU Commission's "windfall" in back-taxes surprised some.

 On 15 July 2020, the European General Court ruled that the Commission "did not succeed in showing to the requisite legal standard" that Apple had received tax advantages from Ireland, and ruled in favour of Apple.

-On 25 Sept 2020, Executive Vice-President Margrethe Vestager said they would appeal the decision before the European Court of Justice as the Commission believes the General Court has made a number of errors of law.
+The European Commission appealed the decision of the lower court before the European Court of Justice, the supreme court in matters of EU law.

+On 10 September 2024 the European Court of Justice set aside the judgment of the lower General Court, which previously overturned the Commission’s decision, by reasoning that it contained legal errors.
+The 2016 decision by the European Commission was fully reinstated in this final judgement.
+As a consequence Apple is ordered to pay €13 billion, in unpaid Irish taxes.

 Background

 History of Apple in Ireland

 On 23 December 1980, Apple opened production facilities in Holyhill, Cork.
 By 1990, the number of jobs had grown from 700 jobs to 1000 permanent jobs, as well as 500 sub-contractors.
 Interview excerpts, published by European Commission, found that this information was used in the way of background information by a tax adviser representing Apple during meetings with Apple in 1990.

 By November 2016, Apple employed 6,000 people in Ireland, almost all of whom were in the Apple Hollyhill Cork plant.
 The Cork plant is Apple's only self-operated manufacturing plant in the world (Apple otherwise always contracts to third-party manufacturers).
 Holyhill is considered a low-technology facility, building iMacs to order by hand, and in this regard is more akin to a global logistics hub for Apple (albeit located on the island of Ireland).
 No research is carried out in the facility.
 Unusually for a plant, over 700 of the 6,000 employees work from home (the largest remote percentage of any Irish technology company).